CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: Discussion

 Concerning \civ, typical galaxies without an AGN show either \civ\ in absorption from the surrounding ISM or circumgalactic medium (CGM) gas or a P-Cygni profile from the stellar winds of massive stars (e.g., \citealt{leitherer01}).
 Nebular \civ\ emission is rarely observed in the literature, and comes uniquely from studies of systems with 12+log(O/H)~$\lesssim8$ and generally high ionization parameter log($U$)~$\gtrsim -2.5$ (see Fig.~16 in \citetalias{mingozzi22}), probably tracing a rapid hardening of the ionizing spectrum at low metallicities (see also \citealt{senchyna19a,berg21a,senchyna22,schaerer22}).
 From a visual inspection of \civ\ feature, we classified the CLASSY galaxies as being either \civ\ emitters (9 objects), P-Cygni (10), without \civ\ coverage (3), and defining the remaining others as ISM absorbers (23).
-Specifically, we applied the classification after the subtraction of the stellar component, thus we are considering only the residual ISM contribution of \civ\ doublet.
+Specifically, we applied the classification after normalizing for the stellar component, thus we are considering only the ISM contribution of \civ\ doublet.
 We then calculated the EW(\civ) by integrating the \civ\ emission in a $\sim10$~\AA\ window centered on the \civ\ lines, and the continuum in two featureless $\sim5$~\AA\ windows on each side.
 We show the results of this exercise in Fig.~\ref{fig:whenewciv}, where we color-code the CLASSY mass-metallicity relation as a function of EW(\civ).
 Also, galaxies with different \civ\ profiles are indicated using different symbols, as listed in the legend.
-Hence, within the CLASSY sample, \civ\ emitters (but also P-Cygni) are found to be more metal-poor and low-mass (12+log(O/H)$\lesssim8, 8.25$, log($M\star$/M$_\odot$)~$\lesssim8, 9$, respectively).
+Hence, within the CLASSY sample, \civ\ emitters (but also P-Cygni) are found to be more metal-poor and low-mass (12+log(O/H)$\lesssim8, 8.25$ and log($M\star$/M$_\odot$)~$\lesssim8, 9$, respectively).
 It should be noted here, that the P-Cygni profiles here are very narrow and non-stellar (i.e., the stellar component has been subtracted) and should not be confused with the strong stellar P-Cygni profiles seen at high-metallicity.
 Also, \civ\ absorbers within the CLASSY sample have increasing EWs at larger stellar masses and metallicities.
 We do not find further particular correlations with other gas and stellar properties (e.g., SFR, E(B-V), density).
-Of course, these inferences are being drawn from our local sample of high-$z$ analogues and may not hold true at all redshifts.
+Of course, these inferences are being drawn from our local sample of high-$z$ analogues and may not hold true at all redshifts. {Finally, we highlight that \civ\ is a resonant transition, meaning that high-ionization gas can scatter the photons.
+As discussed in \citet{berg19b}, resonantly scattered \civ\ emission appears broader than non-resonant emission lines (e.g., \oiiiuv~$\lambda$1666) and double-peaked, as it is usually found in \lya\ studies (e.g., \citealt{hayes15, verhamme17}; see also CLASSY \citetalias{hu23}).
+In particular, \citet{berg19b} confirmed this \civ\ resonant emission in two CLASSY galaxies, J1044+0353 and J1418+2102, which are the two objects that show the largest difference between \civ\ and \oiiiuv\ widths.
+The other CLASSY galaxies showing \civ\ in emission do not show the clearly double-peaked signatures (see Fig.~2 in \citetalias{mingozzi22}) and have consistent values of $\sigma$(\civ) and $\sigma$(\oiiiuv).}